 Free Consultation With a Long Island Family Law Attorney Experienced in Prenuptial Agreements

 Valid prenuptial and postnuptial agreements require qualified and experienced Family Law or Divorce Law representation.
 If you have a question about the possibility of creating a pre- or post-nuptial agreement, or if you have questions about your existing agreement, you should speak to a qualified Long Island Divorce Attorney about the possibility of a confidentiality or nondisclosure agreement that would address your concerns.
-The Long Island Family Law firm of Robert E. Hornberger, Esq., P.C. has successfully served families in Nassau County and Suffolk County for years.
+The Long Island Family Law firm of Hornberger Verbitsky, P.C. has successfully served families in Nassau County and Suffolk County for years.
 The firm focuses on Divorce, Mediation, and Family Law matters including Child Custody, Visitation, and Support.
 Contact our office today at 631-923-1910 for a free consultation.

 Download our Free New York Divorce Guide

 Our 41-page “Guide to New York Divorce: What You Need to Know Before Hiring a Divorce Lawyer in New York” written by an experienced family law lawyer, Long Island’s Robert E. Hornberger, Esq., provides you with real information on the divorce process and the laws it rests upon in the state of New York.
 This book will help give you a solid foundation upon which you can begin the process of making your family’s, life better.
 Download your Free Guide to New York Divorce here.